SNC-Lavalin slashes full-year profit forecast

-(Reuters) - Canada’s SNC-Lavalin Group Ltd (SNC.TO) slashed its full-year profit forecast after it took a nearly C$75 million charge due to previously signed contracts in North Africa and in the hospital and road sectors that turned unprofitable.
+Oct 15 (Reuters) - Canada’s SNC-Lavalin Group Ltd slashed its full-year profit forecast after it took a nearly C$75 million charge due to previously signed contracts in North Africa and in the hospital and road sectors that turned unprofitable.

 SNC, one of the world’s largest construction and engineering companies, now expects net income for 2013 to be C$10 million to C$50 million, compared with its earlier forecast of C$220 million to C$235 million.